 Visitors from foreign countries’ private research firms or businesses.

 Visitors who are current international students at U.S. universities.

 If you are interested in visiting GAO, please submit the International Visitors Program form (PDF—right click and choose "Save Link As" or "Save Target As" to download) no later than three weeks prior to the date of your requested visit.
 GAO’s Office of Strategic Planning and External Liaison will contact you to discuss your request.

-If we are unable to accommodate your request, please note that there are other ways that we can facilitate information exchange.
+If we are unable to accommodate your request, please note there are other ways we can facilitate information exchange.
 For example, we can direct you to specific GAO reports on the subjects you are interested in or send you an information packet about GAO.